josherrickson/stata2/stata_markdown/02-summarizing-data.md

 <</dd_do>>
 ~~~~

-One use of stored estimates that will become a lot more useful later is creating a table to include all the results.
+One use of stored estimates that can be useful is creating a table to include all the results.

 ~~~~
 <<dd_do>>